cdrckrgt/FEBOL.jl/README.md

 # FEBOL

+This package allows the testing of various filters and belief representations for a single UAV performing bearing-only localization of a single, stationary jammer.
+The main question I want to answer is: what effects do the various filters and approximations have on localization time and computational time?

 This code is rapidly changing.
 I make no guarantees about its correctness or usability at any time.

 ## SearchDomain